stanislawbartkowski/db2audit/README.md

 * *load.sh* Extracts and loads audit recored in *dbaudit* database
 * *audit.sh* Runs investigative queries to detect security incidents

-The scripts should executed on the host where DB2 instance is installed as *audituser*.
-It is using local connection to databases. <br>
+The scripts should be executed on the host where DB2 instance is installed as *audituser*.
+It is using a local connection to databases.<br>

 # Prerequisities